deep-diver/KaggleNotebook-Notes/Bengali.AI Handwritten Grapheme Classification/fastai from Iafoss.md

 data.show_batch()
 ```

+`split_by_idx` is an method to split the whole dataset into training and validation datasets.
+The specified range of indicies is used to tell where the validation dataset comes from.

+`label_from_df` is an method to specify labels from Pandas DataFrame.
+You could list multiple labels from multiple columns when you are dealing with multilabel classification task.
+The code block above means that we are dealing with multilabel classification task, and there are three label kinds, `grapheme_root`, `vowel_diacritic`, and `consonant_diacritic`.

+`transform` is an method to specify a set of transformation(augmentation) rules. fastai provides a handy function called `get_transforms`.
+With it, you just need to pass a number of parameters of how you want to augment your data.
+Then `get_transforms` will return a list of Transform.

+Finally, `databunch` is a method to wrap the whole thing into a `DataBunch`.
+Nothing special, but you could specify thie batch size.

+After this, when you call `data.show_batch()`, you will see some samples of the data without any matplotlib codes yourself.

 ## Buiilding a Custom Model

-First of all, there are two options for building a model.
+There are two options for building a model.
 One is to simply use an existing one by expanding the only channel to three.
 Another option is to convert an existing one to embrace 1 channel image.
 In this note, the latter case is covered (the original architecture of DenseNet121 takes three channels).

 ```python
 df      = pd.read_csv(LABELS)
 nunique = list(df.nunique())[1:-1]
 ```

+We have two classes.
+One is `Head`, and the other is `Dnet_1ch`. `Head` is a part of the `Dnet_1ch`, and `Dnet_1ch` is a modified version of DenseNet121.
+More specifically, `Head` is defined to be added as a fully connected layer to the end of convolutional blocks in DenseNet121.

 ```python
 class Head(nn.Module):